Oltikng/Financial-App/README.md

 - After confirmation of the address, User now can Log-In using its personalized email and password
 - When entering the Home page User can create wallets and view monthly balance with graphics and other UI-personalization for that page
 - Transactions module allows users to create their hourly income and expenses, also categorizing them into services
+- For security reasons SMTP Email configurations are hidden

 Project is still going development, new updates will be comming soon!!